-Join us for a week of effective homestead design
+Join us for a week of ecological homestead design

+Join us on-line or in class for an intense, life and career changimg event.
 Designs for food production can be many acres or a simple backyard food forest.
 Each homestead has its own design solution to deliver the needed food, fibers, medicines, and increased harvest each year.
 Each homestead design is site and client specific.
+We do that!

 We will go through our design process, and integrate an ecological vision and references into the homestead design.
 We will create a base map and assess the existing ecology.
 From this, we can develop the systems needed to enhance the current ecology and raise the capability of the land to sustain new and large plant systems for a resilient ecological design.
 Register here.